JonPhoenix/firedragon-one/README.md

 ## Project Features

 ```
-* The webpage meets accessibility standards
+* Webpage with accessibility standards
 * A concise and descriptive new title
 * All links functioning correctly
-* Detailed comments on element and sections
+* Detailed comments on HTML elements and sections
-* Detailed HTML elements semantic in the source code
+* Detailed HTML semantic in the source code
-* A logical HTML structure and accessible alt attributes
+* A logical HTML structure with accessible alt attributes
-* Heading attributes in sequential order

-* A cleaner and more efficient CSS code
+* A more efficient and cleaner CSS code
 * Consolidated CSS selectors and properties
-* CSS semantic structure coordinated with HTML elements
+* CSS semantic structure coordinated with the HTML elements
 ```

 ## References